lukashondrich/batch_eval_experiment/README.md

 # Batch Evaluation Experiment

-A research project examining uniformity bias in LLM batch evaluation and testing a novel filler-token approach to improve evaluation independence.
+A research project examining uniformity bias in LLM batch evaluation and testing a novel reasoning-token approach to improve evaluation independence.

 ## Overview

 When evaluating multiple examples in a single prompt (batch evaluation), large language models often exhibit **uniformity bias**—assigning similar scores to unrelated examples.
-This project implements and tests a novel approach that forces the model to think independently about each example by inserting filler tokens between evaluations.
+This project implements and tests an approach that makes the model think independently about each example by inserting a reasoning step between evaluations.

 We compare three evaluation approaches: